Education Research Current About VU Amsterdam NL

 When and how should you apply for financial support?

-Fill in the application form below and submit it before 1 November, following the end of the academic year in which the board activities took place.
+Fill in the application form below and submit it from 1 September to 1 November 2025, following the end of the academic year in which the board activities took place.

 Forms

-For more detailed information on the requirements for these provisions, see: Part 3 of the Student Support Regulation.
+For more detailed information on the requirements for this provision see Part 3 of the Student Support Regulation.

 This part of the Regulations is applicable to student organisations recognised by VU Amsterdam.